 Veterans Day 2014: Meet the challenge

-Editor's note: On this Veterans Day, a reprint of a Trib editorial.
+Editor's note: As has become our custom on Veterans Day, a reprint of a very special Trib editorial.

 Today should remind all Americans that we owe a debt too profound for mere dollars to repay — our debt of gratitude for the sacrifices made by those in our nation's military.